top of page

 At the end of the 12 week programme we also offered the opportunity for the young people we had been working with to go away with us on a wild camping trip in which they got the chance to consolidate and use all of the skills they had learnt throughout the programme.

-We have been really lucky to secure funding for a further three projects like this in Hull so follow us on Instagram and Facebook to see what we get up to!
+We have been really lucky to secure funding for a further projects like this in Hull so follow us on Instagram and Facebook to see what we get up to!

 Rewilding Space

 The centre piece of our space is a traditional roundhouse constructed solely out of wood and earth.
-We are really lucky to be supported in this build by EBUKI - the centre for Earth Building in the UK and Ireland.
+We were really lucky to be supported in this build by EBUKI - the centre for Earth Building in the UK and Ireland.

 This wonderful space is used for wild camps, workshops, nature therapy, community feasts, festivals and a whole lot more and provides an amazing resource for the local and wider community in which to spend time connecting with nature and their wild selves!